Learnings from building a new wholly-owned venture internally within a large organization:

 Find and stay tuned in to who your champions and supporters are within the broader organization (watch what they do and how they try to help, not what they say); executive turnover among supporters will be an ongoing challenge

-C-level executive support is all that really matters at the end of the day
+Broad C-level executive support is all that really matters at the end of the day within a large organization, how does the organization view your team’s vision and progress?

 Pick shared team milestones that get you closer to financial sustainability as early as possible and ask for additional investment support in advance of your needs that will account for lagging / slow financial results eg don’t assume the best case will unfold

-Stay grounded and confident, this balance is important within larger organizations that may not be experienced in what it takes to start up and are looking to you for guidance
+Stay grounded and confident, this balance is important within larger organizations that may not be experienced with startup organizations and are looking to you for guidance

 Set your team’s unique cultural tone early by modeling it yourself and distinguishing it from the broader organization as necessary eg starting / ending meetings on time, openly requesting feedback from team to facilitate collaboration, praising publicly, whatever cultural elements are key for your specific team, etc.